Northampton railway station: 2013–14 rebuilding

 By the late 2000s, the station had become inadequate for the size of the town which it served and the 2.5 million passengers who used it each year.
 Following the designation of Northampton Waterside as an enterprise zone in August 2011, plans to replace the existing station with a new two-storey glass and steel structure were approved by the West Northamptonshire Development Corporation.

-The redevelopment included a new 2500 m2 station building nearly twice the size of the existing one, a new 1,270 space multi-storey car park, new footbridge and platform canopies, new approach roads and associated junction improvements, as well as a 28000 m2 commercial development.
+The redevelopment included a new 2500 m2 station building (nearly twice the size of the existing one), a new 1,270 space multi-storey car park, new footbridge and platform canopies, new approach roads and associated junction improvements, as well as a 28000 m2 commercial development.
 Funding for the new station was agreed in May 2012 when the coalition government agreed to provide £10m, with the remaining £10m coming from Network Rail and Northamptonshire County Council.
 Construction work began in August 2013.
-The new station opened on 12 January 2015.
-This was followed by demolition of the old station and construction of a new station building.
-It is planned to build a new 1550 space multi-storey car park, with direct access to the booking hall, this is being developed by Northampton Borough Council and Network Rail as part of a wider proposal to develop the surrounding land for housing and commercial use.
+Construction work was preceded by a three-month archaeological excavation by a team of specialists from the Northampton office of MOLA on the footprint of the new station building.
+They uncovered remains of late Saxon activity pre-dating the construction of Northampton Castle, including a Saxon brooch, a medieval harness, pottery and animal bones.

+After a three-month delay due to snagging issues, the new station opened on 12 January 2015, with the old station closing after the last train at 02:43.
+The new station building opened on 19 January 2015, with the demolition of the old station building having been completed in the meantime and replaced by a taxi point and cycle area.
+In December 2021, West Northamptonshire Council approved plans for a 1,198 multi-storey car park to replace the station's decked parking area; the Council would take a 40-year lease on the car park and retain the income generated by it.
+The plans did not proceed due to the impact of COVID-19, the Russian invasion of Ukraine and cost inflation, resulting in the Council reaching agreement in June 2023 with Network Rail and its development partner on the delivery of the car park.

 Proposed renaming

-Northamptonshire County Council proposed reinstating the name "Northampton Castle" in recognition of the site's history.
+Northamptonshire County Council proposed reinstating the name Northampton Castle in recognition of the site's history.
 The change, reported to cost £200,000, did not take place.